Annual Events Traditional Culture

 「 Wasshoi !
-Wasshoi ! ・・・」 What do you think this noisy shouting and cheering?
+Wasshoi ! ・・・」 this noisy shouting and cheering, do you want to join that ?

 Hi everyone how are things going?
-Today’s topic is “Festival” (Matsuri in Japanese) which is no matter where you go not only in Japan but also non-combat areas or countries around the world, you’ll meet noisy, energetic, boisterous events of festival such as Brazil’s Rio Carnival, Holloween and so on throughout the year.
+Today’s topic is “Festival” (Matsuri in Japanese) which is no matter where you go not only in Japan but also non-combat areas or countries around the world, you’ll meet noisy, energetic, boisterous events of festival such as Brazil’s Rio Carnival, Italy’s Venice Carnival, Spain’s La Tomatina and so on throughout the year.

-Upon checking on the number of festivals, I found out Japan is probably one of top three rank of numbers held festival in the world in one year.
+Upon checking on the number of festivals held in one year, this is not sure but it is probably around 30,000 and Japan is probably one of top three rank of numbers in the world .

 And speaking of Matsuri, what is indispensable is “Dashi (festival floats)” and “Mikoshi (portable shirin)” .